-Some level of understanding can be attained away from records for these items, but to dig deep you’ll need to spend time listening.
+Some understanding of these items can be attained away from records, but to dig deep, you need to listen.

 Spending Time With the Classics

-Just like in literature, film, and art, there are certain albums that every Jazz guitarist must spend time listening to.
+Just like in literature, film, and art, there are certain albums that every jazz guitarist must listen to.

-These records come from guitarists and other instrumentalists, and they contain some of the best playing, writing, and interaction in the genre.
+These records contain some of the best playing, writing, and interaction in the genre.

-By becoming familiar with these records, even if you aren’t a total fan of every player, you will develop an understanding of what elements make up a classic Jazz recording.
+Being familiar with these records, even if you aren’t a total fan of every player, develops an understanding of what elements make up a classic jazz record.

-Here are 5 albums that I would recommend every beginning Jazz guitarist check out, at least once, and spend time with in your listening room.
+Here are 5 albums that I recommend every beginning jazz guitarist spend time with in the listening room.

 - Kind of Blue – Miles Davis